sajitkhadka/notelu/README.md

 3. Option to change to password when you forget the password. it should redirect to login.
 4. Privacy policy and help and support static pages
 5. On signup send verfication code to gmail. and after clicking on verification email then redirect to login.
-6. Login and signup pages.
+6. Login and signup pages
+7. Change and reset password pages